-This week a friend showered me with meaningful gifts and conversation as she wasn’t able to be at Nix’s adoption day festivities.
-One gift I received was this beautiful Christmas ornament.
+A friend showered me with meaningful gifts and conversation as she couldn’t be at Nix’s adoption day festivities.
+One present that she gave me was this beautiful Christmas ornament.

-It is absolutely perfect because we didn’t have a symbol gracing our tree of this momentous occasion.
-My friend and I then beamed talking about our similar Christmas trees full of life and memories through the years.
+It is perfect because we didn’t have a symbol gracing our tree of this momentous occasion.
+My friend and I then beamed, talking about our similar Christmas trees full of life and memories through the years.

 You can probably tell all the tales represented on your tree.
 But, can anyone else in your family?
 We are the memory keeper, but we also must be the storyteller.

-The passing of time dilutes our memories so it’s imperative that we write them down.
-It’s likely that we will not remember one day why in the world we ever bought that coffee cup ornament in the first place.
+The passing of time dilutes our memories, so we must write them down.
+Likely, we will not remember one day why we ever bought that coffee cup ornament in the first place in the world.

 5 Ways to intentionally bring more meaning to your Christmas tree